• Skip to content

 Treatment, therapies and supports for depression

-Health professionals often use a combination of medication and psychotherapy, like cognitive behaviour therapy (CBT), to treat depression.
+Health professionals often use a combination of medicine and psychotherapy, like cognitive behaviour therapy (CBT), to treat depression.

-How well treatment works depends on several things, including the person’s temperament, control over things that cause stress, and experience with other treatments.
-It also depends on how long the person has had depression and how much support the person gets from family and friends.
+How well treatment works depends on several things, including the child’s temperament, environment, control over things that cause stress, and experience with other treatments.
+It also depends on how long the child has had depression and how much support they get from family and friends.

 Also, treatments like CBT are talking therapies.
-This means they’re unlikely to help children and teenagers who struggle to use language to communicate or who don’t use language at all.
+This means they’re unlikely to help children who find it difficult to use language to communicate.

 Find out more